nvhhr/discordcss/snippets/README.md

 A miscellaneous collection of random fixes that shouldn't be unwanted.

 **[recute:](recute.theme.css)**
-Make vencord server cute again (not included with main theme).
+Make vencord server cute again.

 **[shadows:](shadows.theme.css)**
 Add shadows to text and images.